metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibm_power_vs_cluster_v1beta2_manifest.md

 Optional:

-- `global_routing` (Boolean) globalRouting indicates whether to set global routing true or not while creating the transit gateway.set this field to true only when PowerVS and VPC are from different regions, if they are same it's suggested to use local routing by setting the field to false.when the field is omitted,  based on PowerVS region (region associated with IBMPowerVSCluster.Spec.Zone) and VPC region(IBMPowerVSCluster.Spec.VPC.Region) system will decide whether to enable globalRouting or not.
+- `global_routing` (Boolean) globalRouting indicates whether to set global routing true or not while creating the transit gateway. set this field to true only when PowerVS and VPC are from different regions, if they are same it's suggested to use local routing by setting the field to false. when the field is omitted, based on PowerVS region (region associated with IBMPowerVSCluster.Spec.Zone) and VPC region(IBMPowerVSCluster.Spec.VPC.Region) system will decide whether to enable globalRouting or not.
 - `id` (String) id of resource.
 - `name` (String) name of resource.